skiadas/DataWranglingCourse/notes/mongodb_mapreduce.md

 #### Examples

-We start with a simple example, from our gpa example.
+We start with a simple example, from our gpa database.
 We will compute the average gpa for each category.
 First the code:
 ```js
 var gpaMap = function() {
   emit(this.group, { gpa: this.gpa, count: 1 });